IBM/aspera-cli/docs/README.erb.md

 The authentication is `username` and `password` or `access_key` and `secret` through options: `username` and `password`.

 > [!NOTE]
-> Capabilities of this plugin are used in other plugins which access to the Node API, such as `aoc`, `ats`, `shares`.
+> Capabilities of this plugin are used in other plugins that access the Node API, such as `aoc`, `ats`, `shares`.

 > [!NOTE]
-> This plugin can be used with any type of **Aspera Node**, either on premise or ATS, provided that you have Node API credentials.
+> This plugin can be used with any type of **Aspera Node**, either on-premises or ATS, provided that you have Node API credentials.
 > Those credentials can be either Node API user or Access Key (e.g. on ATS).

 ### File Operations